mikesname/Omeka-plugin-CleanUrl/README.md

 Nevertheless, the default url may be still used in theme.
 So the theme may need to be modified too.

+### Internally Managed Routes

+The reroute from a clean url to these plugins are included:

+- [BookReader]
+- [Embed Codes]

 ### Archive Repertory

 Use the plugin [Archive Repertory] if you wish to set similar paths for real